aryan-ict/Projects/aryanmodh_02062022/README.md

   * Download the module and add it to your Odoo addons folder.
 Afterwards, log on to your Odoo server and go to Apps Menu.
 Trigger the debug mode and update the list by clicking on the "Update Apps list" link.
-Now install the module by clicking on the install button.
+Now install the module by clicking on the installation button.

 Configuration: